PermitsSome activities in the Park District require a permit.

 Film fees are subject to change.
 Additional fees for any of the above may be considered for parking, reservations and park staff time.
 Liability insurance is required for all permits.

-To apply for a film permit, download the Commercial Film/Photography Permit Application and return completed application with the fee to East Bay Regional Park District, 2950 Peralta Oaks Court, Oakland, CA 94605, Attn: Brenda Montano, Film Coordinator.
-Email email@example.com or Fax: (510) 635-3478.
-Invoices and W-9 forms can be requested to be issued if required for payment.
+To apply for a film permit, download (and save to your PC) the Commercial Film/Photography Permit Application, fill in all of the required fields, save the PDF with a new file name including your name and/or your company name.
+Return completed application with the fee to East Bay Regional Park District, 2950 Peralta Oaks Court, Oakland, CA 94605, Attn: Ali Haynes, Film Permit Liaison or Email to: firstname.lastname@example.org or Fax: (510) 635-3478.
+Invoices and W-9 forms can be requested to be issued if required for fee payment.

 A California Fishing license is required for anglers, (16+ years of age), to fish all eligible inland waters, (lakes, ponds and reservoirs) of the East Bay Regional Park District.